rikvanriel/kiwiclient/README.md

 Note: this is not the Python package `'samplerate'` but the native code library `'libsamplerate'` (e.g. x86\_64 or arm64).
     * Windows: download from `'github.com/libsndfile/libsamplerate/releases'`
-    * Linux: use a package manager: `'apt install libsamplerate'`
+    * Linux: use a package manager, e.g. `'apt install libsamplerate'`
     * macOS: use a package manager like brew: `'brew install libsamplerate'`
 * Run the samplerate module builder `'make samplerate_build'`.
 This generates a Python wrapper around `'libsamplerate'` in the file `'samplerate/_src.py'`
 * Test by running `'make samplerate_test'`

+If you can't build the Kiwi version then install the regular Python package: `'pip3 install samplerate'`
-If the samplerate module is not found then low-quality resampling based on linear interpolation.
+If the either samplerate module is not found then low-quality resampling based on linear interpolation is used.

 ## Demo code